google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 **Growth mindset:**

-* "Failture is an opportunity to grow."
+* "Failure is an opportunity to grow."
 * "I can learn to do anything I want."
 * "Challenges help me to grow."
 * "My effort and attitude determine my abilities."